nicolerg/resources/scg_primer.md

 #### Installing R packages
 It is **not** recommended to install packages within OnDemand's RStudio.
 Trying to do so will often result in an error (see [here](https://srcc.slack.com/archives/CUY1Q7RQU/p1639576808045100) and [here](https://srcc.slack.com/archives/C8CNSTB88/p1643142536038300) and [here](https://srcc.slack.com/archives/C8CNSTB88/p1659038824687309)).

-Instead, log in to SCG in your terminal, load the appropriate version of R, and install the package via the command line.
-For example, to install `data.table` in R v4.0.3, do the following:
+Instead, log in to SCG in your terminal, load the appropriate version of R with `module load r/[version]`, start the R prompt on the command line by running `R`, and install the package in R. For example, to install `data.table` in R v4.0.3, do the following:
 ```
 ssh SUNETID@login.scg.stanford.edu # or use your alias
 module load r/4.0.3